rio-si/Group6_SENG3010_mainRepo/README.md

 # Project Group 6 - SENG3010
 Rio S | Daquan J | David C

+# Logs 24/2 - Twenty-Fourth of Feb
+/*
+- Need to install code IDE for easier code space along with confidence in file saving
+- Need to work on getting into PGSQL
+- Review class lectures to find missed steps

+  David
+*/

 # Logs 23/2 - Twenty-Third of February
 /*
 - Will Review Class Videos